 “I could flex inside the prosthetic, and it would change from a finger point to a two-finger pinch, and then from a pinch to a fist,” Duval said.
 “I could control a computer mouse and work a keyboard for the first time in a long time.
 I haven’t played a computer game in six years.”

-The current 2-channel version of the BrainRobotics prosthetic hand can abstract the electromyographic (EMG) signal in the users’ forearm, recognizing their intended movement and transfer the intention into the actual gesture of the prosthetic hand with 24 available gesture options.
+The BrainRobotics prosthetic hand will abstract the electromyographic (EMG) signal in the users’ forearm, recognizing their intended movement and transfer the intention into the actual gesture of the prosthetic hand.